MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M12_Feature_Flag_Management_with_LaunchDarkly_and_Azure_DevOps.md

 1. In the upper left corner of the user story tab, click **Unassigned**, type your Azure DevOps user name, press the **Enter** key to assign the work item to yourself, and click **Save Work Item** to save the change.
 1. In the Visual Studio window, switch to the **Git Changes** pane, in the **Enter a message** textbox, type **Integated LaunchDarkly #<work\_item\_ID>**, where **<work\_item\_ID>** represents the ID you noted earlier, click the down-pointing arrow head next to the **Commit All** button, and, in the dropdown list, click **Commit All and Push**.

-#### Task 3: Automatically rollout LaunchDarkly feature flags during release.
+#### Task 3: Automatically rollout LaunchDarkly feature flags during release

 In this task, you will configure automatic roll out of the LaunchDarkly feature flags during an Azure DevOps release